colintoh/ember-brunch/README.md

 What ***Ember-Brunch*** can do for you:

-- Organize your javascript files into modules.
+- Organizes your javascript files into modules.
-- Prevent pollution of the global scope.
+- Prevents pollution of the global scope.
 - Front-end MVC framework.
-- Auto-detect and prompt JS errors the very moment you save the files.
+- Auto-detects and prompts JS errors after you save the files.
-- Auto-reload the browser everytime you save the files.
+- Auto-reload the browser.
 - A buffet selection of preprocessors to save development time: LESS, STYLUS, JADE, TYPESCRIPT etc...
 - Build a production-ready app with just a single command and be ready to deploy.